UK's IQE to acquire Singaporean JV in strategic shift to Asia

 “In the current geopolitical context, Singapore represents a strategically significant site for IQE,” Chief Executive Officer Drew Nelson said.

-The joint venture, CSDC Private Ltd, was formed in 2015 by its Singaporean unit MBE Technology with WIN Semiconductors and Nanyang Technological University to develop and commercialize compound semiconductor technologies.
+The joint venture, CSDC Private Ltd, was formed in 2015 by its Singaporean unit MBE Technology with WIN Semiconductors and Nanyang Technological University to develop and commercialise compound semiconductor technologies.

 Reporting by Yadarisa Shabong in Bengaluru, Editing by Sherry Jacob-Phillips